juandelmonte/eventdriven_template/README.md

 - **Scalable Architecture**: All components can be scaled independently
 - **User Authentication**: JWT-based authentication for both API and WebSocket connections
 - **Task Management**: Track task status and results
-- **Easy Testing**: Includes a WebSocket test client for quick validation

 ## 🏗️ Architecture